 Performance

-It is one of the most important parts of Windows 11 Task Manager.
+It is one of the most crucial components of the Windows 11 Task Manager.
 Whether you want to check the CPU performance or RAM, you can do both on this tab.
-It shows almost every important hardware information so that you can manage your computer fluently.
-On the other hand, it shows your RAM speed, number of threads, sockets, number of logical processors, whether virtualization is enabled or disabled, etc.
+It displays almost every important piece of hardware information, allowing you to manage your computer efficiently.
+On the other hand, it displays your RAM speed, the number of threads, sockets, logical processors, and whether virtualization is enabled or disabled, among other details.

-Depending upon the computer you are using, you can find the Wi-Fi information, Ethernet information, GPU performance report, etc.
+Depending on the computer you are using, you can find information about Wi-Fi, Ethernet, GPU performance, and more.

 App history